devhawala/ST80/readme.md

   -- `st80_dv6.cmd` resp. `st80_dv6.sh` to directly run the DV6 sample environment including all options,
      specifically for setting the western european time zone

+  -- `st80_analyst.cmd` resp. `st80_analyst.sh` to directly run the Analyst-1.2 sample environment including
+     all options, specifically for setting the western european time zone

   -- `st80_v2.cmd` resp. `st80_v2.sh` to directly run the Version 2 sample environment including all options,
      specifically for adjusting the GMT time so Smalltalk shows western european time